 Tips from St. James’s Stewards of the Earth:

 - REUSE: Carry canvas bags or previously-used grocery bags to the store each visit.
 By reusing our bags, we can limit the number of new bags that stores put in circulation.
 Some plastic bags get recycled, but many wind up in landfills, and still others make their way to what is known as the “Pacific Ocean Garbage Patch” – a mass of floating plastics that is currently estimated to be twice the size of Texas.

 - RECYCLE: Know your numbers!
-The City of Richmond and surrounding counties will recycle any narrow-necked plastic bottles labeled “1” or “2”.
+The City of Richmond and surrounding counties will recycle any narrow-necked plastic bottles labeled 1 through 7.
 You can take number “2” and “4” plastic bags – grocery as well as dry-cleaning – to certain grocery stores like Martin’s, Kroger, and Farm Fresh to be recycled (look for a marked bin in the entrance).
-Make a trip to Whole Foods to recycle all of your plastics labeled “5”.
+For complete information on central Virginia’s recycling program, look here.

 - REDUCE: When you pack lunches, use re-usable containers instead of using disposable plastic bags.
 Visit a website such as www.reuseit.com to find alternatives that will save you money and save our environment from wasteful plastics.
 Also, if you pack a lunch in your own containers, you can save up to 40% in grocery bills vs. using pre-packaged items (i.e. “snack-packs” and “lunchables”).